Verifone VX 520 Credit Card Terminal Setup

 - Connect an ethernet cable to the 'ETH' port OR the included phone line cable to the phone port.

-An ethernet connection is recommended for faster transaction speed.
+An ethernet connection is recommended for faster transaction speeds.

 - Connect the power adapter to the leftmost port.